SciMind2460/rfcs/text/3892-complex-numbers.md

   fn div(self, other: Self) -> Self::Output;
 }
 ```
-The floating point numbers shall have sine and cosine and tangent functions, their inverses, their hyperbolic variants, and their inverses defined as per the C standard and with Infinity and Nan values defined as per the C standard.
+The floating point numbers shall have sine and cosine and tangent functions, their inverses, their hyperbolic variants, and their inverses defined as per the C standard and with Infinity and NaN values defined as per the C standard.
 ## Drawbacks
 [drawbacks]: #drawbacks

 The implementation surface of the complex types means more items for the libs and lang teams to maintain.
-Also, the multiple emitted calls to `libgcc.so` (`__mulsc3` and the like) may cause a bit of overhead and may not be what the Rust lang team and compiler team want.
+Also, the multiple emitted calls to `libgcc.so` (`__mulsc3` and the like) via compiler-builtins may cause a bit of overhead and may not be what the Rust lang team and compiler team want.

 ## Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives